Through the Blue

 DINING WITH KIDS

 Finding a restaurant that didn’t make my Greek husband feel like prey in a tourist trap was challenging, but Taverna Katina stood out.
 For seafood in general, and lobster spaghetti in particular.
-Laid-back, authentic, and with sufficient toddling space in-between tables, it sits on the waters of Amoudi Bay below the red cliffs of Oia.
+Laid-back, authentic, and with sufficient toddling space between tables, it sits on the waters of Amoudi Bay below the red cliffs of Oia.

 Seafood Taverna Katina, Amoudi Bay (Oia), Santorini Greece